-We are providing this letter in connection with your audit of the financial statements of Glenbard Township High School District No. 87 as of June 30, 2018 and for the year then ended for the purpose of expressing an opinion as to whether the financial statements present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of Glenbard Township High School District No. 87 and the respective changes in financial position in conformity with the modified cash basis of accounting.
+We are providing this letter in connection with your audit of the financial statements of Glenbard Township High School District No. 87 as of June 30, 2019 and for the year then ended for the purpose of expressing an opinion as to whether the financial statements present fairly, in all material respects, in conformity with the modified cash basis of accounting.
 We confirm that we are responsible for the fair presentation of the previously mentioned financial statements in conformity with the modified cash basis of accounting.
 We are also responsible for adopting sound accounting policies, establishing and maintaining internal control over financial reporting, and preventing and detecting fraud.